articulate-common-lisp/articulate-common-lisp.github.io/initial~basic-project.md

 We are going to assume that your first project is a small standalone program using one of the common libraries for Common Lisp.
-Since Common Lisp is a general purpose high-level programming langugage, it can handle any common high-level language task.
+Since Common Lisp is a general purpose high-level programming language, it can handle any common high-level language task.

 Common libraries are installed using [Quicklisp][Quicklisp]!